because-why-not/awrtc_mediasoup/README.md

 # Configuration

-Edit the file config.json:
+Edit your own config.json:
+* copy config.example.json to config.json
-* Update the "ip" field and set the "announcedIp" field if needed
+* Update the "ip" field and set the "announcedAddress" field if needed
   * If you test this within your own LAN/ WiFi: ip should be the LOCAL IP to listen on
   * If you use this on a server online with a public IP directly associated with the server: ip should be the PUBLIC IP to listen on
   * If you use this on a server online and behind a NAT: ip should be the LOCAL IP to listen on.
-Add another field "announcedIp" with the public IP name you want the clients to connect to.
+Add another field "announcedAddress" with the public IP name you want the clients to connect to.
-  * Note the server needs to know an exact IP address or domain for signaling.
+  * Note the server needs to know an exact IP address for signaling.
 Just using 0.0.0.0 or :: is not possible.
-* Update the ports under listenInfos (mediasoup WebRTC), httpConfig (signaling via ws) and httpsConfig (signaling via wss) to suit your needs
+* Update the ports under listenInfos (for mediasoup), httpConfig (signaling via ws) and httpsConfig (signaling via wss) to suit your needs
   * If behind a NAT or firewall remember to open the ports
   * if using port 80 and 443 on linux or mac make sure your user is allowed to access them
 * For secure websockets to work properly update ssl_key_file / ssl_cert_file to your own domain name specific certificate